salesforcecli/plugin-devops-center/messages/project.deploy.pipeline.resume.md

 Use this command to resume watching a pipeline deploy operation if the original command times out or you specified the --async flag.

-Run this command by either passing it a job ID or specifying the --use-most-recent flag to use the job ID of the most recent deploy operation.
+Run this command by either indicating a job ID or specifying the --use-most-recent flag to use the job ID of the most recent deploy operation.

 # examples